101arrowz/isoworker/README.md

 // generic WASM runner
 // Promises are automatically resolved, so using async/await is fine const runWasmMainThread = async (wasmName, method, ...args) => {
-  if (!wasm[wasmName]) {
+  // The wasm object acts as a cache for WASM files if (!wasm[wasmName]) {
     wasm[wasmName] = (await WebAssembly.instantiateStreaming(
       fetch(`/wasm-files/${wasmName}.wasm`)